-All businesses have strict budgets, and no one wants to support marketing activities that are losing them money.
-By tracking the right KPIs, you will know which strategies to optimize, which to drop, and how to adjust your budget to the various strategies.
+All businesses have strict budgets, and no one wants to support marketing activities that lose them money.
+By tracking the proper KPIs, you will know which strategies to optimize, which to drop, and how to adjust your budget to the various strategies.

-If you aren’t tracking the right KPIs, your company will be reporting and making corporate decisions based on misleading information.
+If you aren’t tracking the right KPIs, your company will report and make corporate decisions based on misleading information.

 This post highlights the important KPIs you need to track to know whether your marketing campaigns are working or not.

 KPI definition: A quantifiable metric that’s used to gauge an aspect of business performance.
 KPIs can be used in any part of a business operation, from employee performance to marketing and sales.

 This means that marketing KPIs are related to all aspects of your marketing strategy.
 They are tied to efforts to boost your brand awareness, search engine optimization, or sales growth.
 They include data such as website traffic, SERP, online sales revenues, leads, engagement rate, and basically any actionable measurable value of your growth marketing strategies.

 Your KPIs can originate from your PPC tools, social media channels, web analytics software, and lead conversion tools.